Ismail Sabri Yaakob: 2022 Malaysian general election

 In April 2022, UMNO announced Ismail Sabri as its candidate for prime minister in the 15th Malaysian general election, due to be held by 19 November 2022.

 On 10 October 2022 during a special televised address to the nation, he announced the dissolution of the 14th Parliament effective immediately after having an audience with and getting consent from the Yang di-Pertuan Agong Abdullah a day prior on 9 October 2022, paving the way for the 15th general election to be held within 60 days, by 19 November 2022.

+BN suffered from a huge defeat in the elections.
+The coalition gave its worst ever electoral performance by winning only 30 seats and lost many of its seats including strongholds to PN.
+The coalition finished third after PH with 81 seats and PN with 73 seats (it later won 1 more seat and with 74 seats).
+Despite that, he as a BN candidate was reelected as the Bera MP for the fifth term.

+After the elections, BN formed a coalition government with PH and several other political coalitions and parties.
+However, Ismail Sabri was not renominated as prime minister to lead the new government due to its significantly lower number of seats compared to PH, which won the most seats in the elections and held the most seats among them in the coalition government.
+On 24 November 2022, Chairman of PH Anwar Ibrahim was appointed to succeed Ismail Sabri as the 10th prime minister.

 Post-premiership (2022–present)

-On 5 February 2023, Ismail Sabri says he is ready to retire from mainstream politics.